mohitmv/blog/_posts/2021-10-19-Cpp-Undefined-Behaviour-101.md

 This statement from C++ standard allows compiler to eliminate the code blocks that has reachable path to UB.

-So what do you think would be the output of this program on sufficiently optimised compiler, for argc = 1 and 2 respectively ?
+Short quiz : what would be the output of this program on sufficiently optimised compiler, for argc = 1 and 2 respectively ?

 ```
 int main(int argc, char* argv[]) {